sukykaur/AzureBlueprintDW/overview.md

 ## Overview

- This article provides guidance and automation scripts to deliver a Microsoft Azure data warehouse architecture appropriate for handling many workloads_____.
+ This article provides guidance and automation scripts to deliver a Microsoft Azure data warehouse architecture that implements a subset of controls from the FedRAMP High baseline, based on NIST SP 800-53.
+This solution automates deployment and configuration of Azure resources for a common reference architecture, demonstrating ways in which customers can meet specific security and compliance requirements and serves as a foundation for customers to build and configure their own solutions on Azure.
+The solution

 ## Architecture Diagram and Components

 ### Deployment Architecture: